kaapstorm/tedmagi_2024/src/1_purpose_first.rst

 and convicted felon, who tried to overturn the results of the previous election, won the popular vote.
 I live a very sheltered live, and it's hard for me to understand how this can happen.
 My guess is that it has many causes.
 One cause is that many people believe him.

+When Enron lied in their financial reporting, shareholders sued them for
+$40,000,000,000.
+It's against the law to lie to shareholders.
+But it's not against the law to lie to voters.
+In fact, since George W. Bush, it's been explicit Republican strategy.
+And when you have parallel media universes, and social media stops deleting or tagging lies, you can invent a comprehensive fake universe, with wildly distorted enemies, and present yourselves as struggling underdog good guys.

+They invented a story that is much more powerful than reality.
+A story in which the economy is terrible, in which women are murdering their newborns, in which there is an armed invasion from the south with sympathetic operatives who have infiltrated the whole of society.
+Also, they're eating our dogs.
+The Republicans simply, far and away, out-bullshitted the Democrats.

 Another cause is the same reason that teenagers push rocket fireworks through the mail slots in the front doors of random people, and throw bottles, bricks and fireworks at police:

-They need to feel part of a team, a movement even.
+They need to feel part of a team.
 They need something that they want to work together for, struggle for, win at.

 They need to be the heroes of their own `hero narrative`_.

 They need to be given a purpose.

+A purpose carried by a more powerful story.
+Personally, I don't want that story to be a lie.
+But at this point I'm open to suggestions, because I don't know how to fight this.

 .. _In Germany: https://en.wikipedia.org/wiki/Reconstruction_of_Germany